 With Joanna Lumley, Sergeant Dipprasad Pun CGC and the two Queen's Gurkha Orderly Officers at the launch of 'The Gurkhas: 200 Years of Service to the Crown' which was held in the Royal United Services Institute (RUSI) on 30 April 2015.
 Joanna Lumley, whose father was a Gurkha Officer, wrote the introduction to the Gurkha book; Sergeant Dipprasad features in the book as he was awarded the Conspicuous Gallantry Cross, the UK's second highest award for valour in the face of the enemy, for his actions in Afghanistan on the night of 17 September 2010.
 A couple of days after the RUSI launch, I was invited to talk about the book on Forces TV.
 You can see the TV interview at the below link.
 The Salisbury Journal, Craig's local paper, also covered the launch; the second link takes you to the article:

-With Sir Tom Phillips, the Commandant of the Royal College of Defence Studies (centre), and Rear Admiral John Kingwell, the Deputy Commandant (right), at the launch of 'Getting Strategy Right (Enough)' on 8 September 2017.
+With Sir Tom Phillips, the then Commandant of the Royal College of Defence Studies (centre), and Rear Admiral John Kingwell, the Deputy Commandant (right), at the launch of 'Getting Strategy Right (Enough)' on 8 September 2017.
 The picture on the right shows Sir Tom giving his welcome address to Members (as RCDS' students are known) at the start of this year's course.
 The 11 month course considers the development and implementation of strategy at the grand strategic level.
 'Getting Strategy Right (Enough)' has been produced to support the course, although it has much to offer anyone involved in the difficult business of making and implementing strategy, whether in the public or private sectors.
+You can download a free pdf copy of the book at this link.

 On 17th and 21st January, in mid June and on 30th September 2018, the Gurkha book again became Amazon's best selling book on Nepal, earning the 'best seller' accolade!